List of North Carolina FC seasons

-Since its inaugural season in 2007, the American soccer club North Carolina FC, previously known as the Carolina RailHawks, has competed in the second division of American soccer in a variety of leagues.
-The team currently competes in the USL Championship after stints in the North American Soccer League, USSF Division 2 Professional League and USL First Division.
+Since its inaugural season in 2007, the American soccer club North Carolina FC, previously known as the Carolina RailHawks, has competed in the lower divisions of American soccer in a variety of leagues.
+The team is currently on hiatus, pending an application to join the USL Premier, and has had stints in the USL Championship, North American Soccer League, USSF Division 2 Professional League and USL First Division.
 The following list covers each season of the club's existence, documenting its performance in all competitive competitions.